-Quantitative Strategist, Global Quantitative Modeling and Analytics
+Quantitative Strategist, Global Quantitative Modeling and Analytics at DRW

 DRW is a technology-driven, diversified principal trading firm.
 We trade our own capital at our own risk, across a broad range of asset classes, instruments and strategies, in financial markets around the world.
 As the markets have evolved over the past 25 years, so has DRW – maximizing opportunities to include real estate, cryptoassets and venture capital.
 With over 900 employees at our Chicago headquarters and offices around the world, we work together to solve complex problems, challenge consensus and deliver meaningful results.
 It’s a place of high expectations, deep curiosity and thoughtful collaboration.

 DRW is looking for an exceptional Quantitative Strategist with an expertise in fixed income, primarily focused on interest rate products, to join a team of highly talented engineers tasked with building a proprietary fixed income analytics platform.
 Your role will focus on all areas of quantitative research including the research, development, and testing of valuation models while working closely with the software engineers responsible for the analytics platform.
 Your work will be used throughout the organization on a daily basis by traders, risk managers, and back office analysts.

 - have 2+ years of experience in a Front Office desk quant/strat role at a major bank or buy-side firm